b-twice/b-api/README.md

 ### Finance

-Expose views of financial records that are collected via an ETL from financial instutitions.
+Expose views of financial records that are collected via an ETL from financial institutions.
 Groups and summarizes data to see both high level and granular views of how much I am spending.

 ### Groceries